Inheritance in property settlements

 In a situation where a spouse’s parent has made a Will leaving an inheritance to the spouse and they no longer have the testamentary capacity to change their Will, the court has stated that (in such a situation) where the spouse’s parent is leaving a significant estate, it would be “shutting one’s eyes” not to give real consideration to this in the property proceedings, by way of a percentage adjustment.

 The consideration and treatment of a “prospective inheritance” has been considered in several cases – here are some showing how the position has changed:

-- Milankov: the Husband’s Father had testamentary capacity.
-He had set up a Trust with property worth $2.8million!
-Although the Husband’s Father was 72 years old and the Father had three other children, this “prospective inheritance” of $2.8million was taken into account in the property settlement between the Husband and his former Wife.
-The Husband tried to appeal this decision, however the appeal was dismissed.
-Therefore, the Full Court determined that the Wife receive a 40% adjustment increase to her portion of the $800,000 matrimonial pool, as a result of the possibility the Husband would receive $2.8million upon his Father’s death.
-It should be noted here that the Father still had testamentary capacity which meant he could change his Will at any time until his death, yet the Court still factored this into the property division.
+- Milankov: the husband’s father had testamentary capacity.
+He had set up a Trust with property worth $2.8million.
+Although the husband’s father was 72 years old and had three other children, this “prospective inheritance” of $2.8million was taken into account in the property settlement between the husband and his former wife.
+The husband tried to appeal this decision, however the appeal was dismissed.
+Therefore, the Full Court agreed with the decision that the wife receive a 40% adjustment increase to her portion of the $800,000 matrimonial pool, as a result of the possibility that the husband would receive $2.8million upon his father’s death.
+It should be noted here that the husband’s father still had testamentary capacity which meant he could change his Will at any time until his death, yet the court still factored this into the property division.